rsquaredata/evolve/doc/draft.md

 | `mosh_pit`     | Amorphous | High-motion crowd zones; defined by collective texture.   |
 | `hands_raised` | Amorphous | Foreground crowd silhouettes; high occlusion potential.   |

+These classes were deliberately designed to mix rigid objects and amorphous crowd phenomena, in order to test the limits of bounding-box-based detectors in volatile environments.

 ## 3.3.
 Quality Control and Preprocessing

 To ensure the integrity of the model's training, we implemented a multi-stage validation process: